smbutterfield/ibmt17-18/_12-reading-scores/a2-ex-insttransandrange.md

 # Transposition

+### Terminology confusion

+Before going further, make sure to review the terminology discussed on the previous page (Overview 12a).

+One of the most confusing elements of understanding transposing instruments is the use of key names to describe the instruments.
+If an instrument is "in B-flat" as described above, that implies that the instrument transposes.
+Unfortunately, this creates the possibility of confusing statements such as, "When an instrument in B-flat plays in B-flat, it is actually playing in A-flat concert."
+This ambiguity should be clarified by differentiating between the instrument's transposition and the key signature in which the piece is composed: "When an instrument [that reads] in B-flat plays [in the key signature] of B-flat [major], it is actually playing in [the key of] A-flat concert."
+The language we use in this instance is clunky at best, inadequate at worst.
+It falls upon the musician to make sure that they are communicating clearly when it comes to transposing instruments.

 ### Non-transposing instruments (in C)

 Non-transposing instruments are the easiest to understand, because they read and sound at the pitch written.
 This group includes: